Volume 10, Issue (S1): October 2023

 Muntadher Abdulateef Alhasan, Manal Badi Salih

-Retraction in process: HIF-1α and ENPP2 as Biomarkers in Chemotherapy Resistance of Children with Neuroblastoma in south Iraq
+RETRACTED ARTICLE: HIF-1α and ENPP2 as Biomarkers in Chemotherapy Resistance of Children with Neuroblastoma in south Iraq

 Jamal Harbi Hussein Alsaadi, Sama Y. Yousif